 When education professionals undertake study to obtain their qualifications, we are taught how to care for children.
-But, what we aren’t taught in our formal education is how to manage a business.
+But, what we aren’t taught in our training is how to manage a business.
 Most of us learn to do so through trial and error.
-However, the more self- education we do ourselves, the better chance we have of succeeding at becoming great business owners.
+However, the more self- education we do ourselves, the better chance we have of succeeding at becoming great business owners and service providers.

 And the great thing is, the internet, books, podcasts, and online courses give us the chance to connect with experts.
 People who have been where we are and can offer sound advice on specific topics.
 Need to learn how to build a website?
 You can learn that from experts.
-Need to learn how to build a marketing strategy?
+Need to learn how to build systems for your educational program?
 You can learn that from experts, too.

 Additionally, the more you self-education you do, the closer you get to becoming an expert on any given topic.
 Then you can teach others if you choose to.
 Maybe you can write e-books on your area of expertise, become an adviser like me, or even sell digital products to help other education professionals.